Soul: Psychology

 "Seelenglaube" or "soul-belief" is a prominent feature in Otto Rank's work.
 Rank explains the importance of immortality in the psychology of primitive, classical and modern interest in life and death.
 Rank's work directly opposed the scientific psychology that concedes the possibility of the soul's existence and postulates it as an object of research without really admitting that it exists.
-He says, "Just as religion represents a psychological commentary on the social evolution of man, various psychologies represent our current attitudes toward spritual belief.
+He says, "Just as religion represents a psychological commentary on the social evolution of man, various psychologies represent our current attitudes toward spritual [sic] belief.
 In the animistic era, psychologizing was a creating of the soul; in the religious era, it was a representing of the soul to one's self; in our era of natural science it is a knowing of the individual soul."
 Rank's work had a significant influence on Ernest Becker's understanding of a universal interest in immortality.
 In The Denial of Death, Becker describes "soul" in terms of Søren Kierkegaard use of "self":

 Kierkegaard's use of "self" may be a bit confusing.
 He uses it to include the symbolic self and the physical body.
 It is a synonym really for "total personality" that goes beyond the person to include what we would now call the "soul" or the "ground of being" out of which the created person sprang.

-According to Cognitive scientist Jesse Bering and psychologist Nicholas Humphrey, humans are initially inclined to believe in a soul and are born as soul-body dualists.
-As such, religious institutions did not need to invent or inherent the idea of the soul from previous traditions, rather the concept has always been present throughout human history.
+According to cognitive scientist Jesse Bering and psychologist Nicholas Humphrey, humans are initially inclined to believe in a soul and are born as soul-body dualists.
+As such, religious institutions did not need to invent or inherit the idea of the soul from previous traditions; the concept has always been present throughout human history.
 Echoing that sentiment, American philosopher Steward Goetz has claimed that according to anthropologists and psychologists, ordinary human beings are soul-body substance dualists, who, at all times and in all places, have believed in the existence of a distinction between the soul and the body.